 The ARM committee is requested to note this proposal reflecting their request and support DTEC if necessary.

-Council is requested to note this proposal for addressing the existing and future concepts for handling Applications Specific Messages within S-200 domain and remove S-230 from the list of Product Specifications.
+PAP is requested to note this proposal for addressing the existing and future concepts for handling Applications Specific Messages within S-200 domain and remove S-230 from the list of Product Specifications.